-The laser seeding technique, injecting a laser beam with full coherence to interact with the electron bunch in the free-electron laser (FEL) undulator, is used for the single-pass seeded FEL [1] to improve temporal coherence of self-amplified spontaneous emission (SASE)-FEL, for coherent harmonic generation (CHG) [2-4], and for high-gain harmonic generation (HGHG) [5].
+The laser seeding technique, injecting laser with full coherence to electron bunch into undulator, is used for single-pass seeded free-electron laser (FEL) [1] to improve temporal self-amplified coherence of spontaneous emission (SASE)-FEL, for coherent harmonic generation (CHG) [2-4], and for high-gain harmonic generation (HGHG) [5].

 At UVSOR-II, a 750 MeV synchrotron light source, a resonator-type FEL has been studied for many years [6-8].
-These years, by utilizing a part of the FEL system, studies on coherent synchrotron radiation (CSR) in the terahertz range and CHG in the DUV range have been performed by using a femto-second laser system.
-In the past studies, DUV coherent harmonics (CHs) with circular polarization have been successfully generated [9, 10].
-In addition, the CHG in the VUV region has successfully been measured up to the 9th harmonic and saturation of CHG intensity also has been observed.
+These years, by utilizing a part of the FEL system, studies on coherent synchrotron radiation (CSR) in terahertz range and CHG in DUV range have been performed by using a femto-second laser system.
+In the past studies, DUV CHs with circular polarization have been successfully generated [9-10].
+In addition, the CHG in VUV region has successfully been measured up to 9th harmonic.